 This subject examines the manifold resources policymakers use to maximise the responsiveness and effectiveness of policy processes and enhance its democratic credentials through presentation of case studies and discussions of their practical implications.
 The subject includes topical issues of behavioural public policy and the assessment of risk, the principles, techniques and uses of evidence in decision-making, and the means by which policymakers construct evidence bases and assemble alternative policy options.
 It describes resources for measuring performance, and selecting indicators that enable the monitoring of function and the improvement of policy outputs.
 It explores areas of evaluation and learning: whether evaluation helps improve public policy, and the basis on which policy evaluations are conducted; and the ways in which policy structures generate and use knowledge regarding the design, workings and impacts.
-It concludes with a consideration of the purposes and rationales of policies and policy systems and how different disciplines across the social sciences have attempted to advance our understanding of policy and policy learning.
+It concludes with a consideration of the purposes and rationales of policies and policy systems and how different disciplines across the social sciences have attempted advancing our understanding of policy and policy learning.

-By undertaking this subject, participants are able to:
+Undertaking this subject, participants are able to:

-- conceptualise the resources available for making policy within a framework that enables policymakers to track the various influences and demands, and provide a rational process through which they can consider their response
+- Conceptualise the resources available for making policy within a framework that enables policymakers to track the various influences and demands, and provide a rational process through which they can consider their response.

 Detailed subject description.